 Her research is interdisciplinary in nature, cutting across cultural heritage management, archaeology, history, art history and museology.
 Reflecting my background, I aim to make a difference on the ground and to curatorial practices.
 Particular interests include:

 Professor Richard Oram

-MA (Hons) in Mediaeval History with Archaeology, University of St Andrews (1983) and PhD in Mediaeval History, University of St Andrews (1988).
+MA (Hons) in Medieval History with Archaeology, University of St Andrews (1983) and PhD in Medieval History, University of St Andrews (1988).
 Pursued a non-academic career in commercial property underwriting 1987-91 before setting up a freelance historical research business (Retrospect).
 Joined the University of Stirling in September 2002 as Lecturer in Medieval and Environmental History, having previously been an Honorary Lecturer in History at the University of Aberdeen.
 Promoted to Senior Lecturer in 2005 and to Professor in 2007.
 A former Director of the Centre for Environmental History and Policy, in 2008 he was appointed a member of the Historic Environment Advisory Council for Scotland, providing advice to Scottish Ministers on aspects of policy and public engagement in the sector.
 Has published widely on Scottish historic environment and cultural heritage.